-Diesel fuel is highly combustible.
+Fuel and fuel vapor is highly explosive.
 Adhere to the following bullets to avoid igniting fuel and fuel vapors.

 - Do not smoke or turn electrical switches on or off where fuel fumes are present or in areas sharing ventilation with fuel tanks or equipment. - Keep flame, sparks, pilot lights, arc-producing equipment and all other sources of ignition well away from fuel lines and sources. - Fuel lines must be secured, free of leaks, and separated or shielded from electrical wiring.